johnbcarpenter/USC_IML404/notes_md/computer-vision-kinect.md

 ![leap motion](https://www.ultraleap.com/LMC/new/lmc_03.jpg)
 <sup>^ [Leap Motion controller](https://www.ultraleap.com/product/leap-motion-controller/)</sup>

 The Kinect V1 sensor inspired a number of other 3D sensors.
 In 2013, Leap Motion (now Ultraleap) released a 3D sensor that could be placed on your desktop to read 3D hand gestures.
 It's a pretty cool little device that (unlike the other 3D sensors we're looking at) uses stereo cameras to identify hand poses.
-Florian Bruggisser (aka [cansik](https://github.com/cansik)) has ported the [RealSense SDK to Processing](https://github.com/cansik/realsense-processing), which can be installed via the supported libraries: (`Sketch > Import Library... > Add Library...` search for `"RealSense"` and install `Intel RealSense for Processing`).
+Darius Morawiec (aka [nok](https://github.com/nok)) has ported the [Leap Motion for Processing](https://github.com/nok/leap-motion-processing), which can be installed via the supported libraries: (`Sketch > Import Library... > Add Library...` search for `"Leap"` and install `Leap Motion for Processing`).

+Note: you must also be running the [Leap Motion Software](https://developer.leapmotion.com/setup/desktop) on your computer.

 ## kinect V2 (2014)
 In 2014, Microsoft released a new version of the Kinect that utilizes time-of-flight (_ToF_ = how long it takes for emitted light from the camera to travel to an object in the environment and back to a sensor in the camera) to calculate depth.
 It also has a much higher sensing resolution of 1920x1080px (vs the original 640x480px).